OUXT-Polaris/linear_interpolation_planner/README.md

   This is mostly used as global path.

 ## Parameter
-- resolution : `int, default : 20`
+- split_length : `double, default : 1`
-  The resolution that divides from start to goal.
+  The resolution of the path.
+- input_topic: `string, default : ~/waypoint`
+  The name of the input topic.